 Within each asset class, exposures are managed on a portfolio basis.
 Each account is assigned to a risk pool, considering factors such as borrower characteristics and collateral type.
-Loss estimates are based on historical default and realised losses within a defined period.
-Default is identified at facility level.
+PD, EAD and LGD estimates are based on internal historical default, utilisation and realised losses within a defined period.
+Default is identified at the facility level.

-Business-specific credit risk elements such as underwriting criteria, scoring models, approving authorities and asset quality and business strategy reviews, as well as systems, processes and techniques to monitor portfolio performance, are in place.
+Product-specific credit risk elements such as underwriting criteria, scoring models, approving authorities and asset quality and business strategy reviews, as well as systems, processes and techniques to monitor portfolio performance, are in place.
 Credit risk models for secured and unsecured portfolios are also used to update the risk level of each loan on a monthly basis, reflecting the broad usage of risk models in portfolio quality reviews.